Diversity, Equity, Inclusion & Belonging

 Student taking selfie at Be You at KU event

-We in the School of Education and Human Sciences believe that diversity, equity, inclusion and belonging (DEIB) are vital to our success – specifically, our teaching, advising, mentoring, research, and service functions.
+We in the School of Education and Human Sciences believe that inclusion and belonging are vital to our success – specifically, our teaching, advising, mentoring, research, and service functions.
 As members of a university and the larger community, we value diverse viewpoints and knowledge, which requires a respectful, inclusive, and caring culture.
 We recognize that growing numbers of our community represent minoritized populations whose voices and perspective enrich our community.
 We assert that all faculty, staff and students must be treated with respect, feel safe in their classes, offices and other workspaces, and be supported in carrying out their studies and work.

 KU Strategic Plan